Back to blog

 Solution: Use a parser designed for a specific target that could be hand-adjusted to accommodate changes when they happen.

-Data parsing is a native feature of Oxylabs Scraper APIs.
-You can use a dedicated parser for the most popular targets or set up your own custom parser to accommodate a desirable website.
+Data parsing is a native feature of Oxylabs' Web Scraper API.
+You can use a dedicated parser for the most popular targets, such as Google Scraper, Amazon, and more, or set up your own custom parsing logic to accommodate a desirable website.

 Infrastructure maintenance